NEO Planner V4.5

 dependent solely on the resolution of the CCD camera or the measured best FWHM

-and the relative speed of the object and not primarily on the aperture or the type of your
+and not primarily on the aperture or the type of your

 telescope.